prometheus-operator/prometheus-operator/Documentation/user-guides/cluster-monitoring.md

 Once started it ensures that all internal IPs of the nodes in the cluster are synchronized into the specified `Endpoints` object.
 In this case the object is called `kubelet` and is located in the `kube-system` namespace.

-By default every Kubernetes cluster has a `Service` for easy access to the `apiserver`.
+By default every Kubernetes cluster has a `Service` for easy access to the API server.
 This is the `Service` called `kubernetes` in the `default` namespace.
 A `Service` object automatically synchronizes an `Endpoints` object with the targets it selects.
-Therefore there is nothing, extra to do for Prometheus to be able to discover the `apiserver`.
+Therefore there is nothing, extra to do for Prometheus to be able to discover the API server.

-Aside from the kubelet and the apiserver the other Kubernetes components all run on top of Kubernetes itself.
-Therefore all that is necessary is to create `Service`s for them for `Endpoints` objects to exist to be able to discover them.
+Aside from the kubelet and the API server the other Kubernetes components all run on top of Kubernetes itself.
+To discover Kubernetes components that run in a Pod, they simply have to be added to a `Service`.

 kube-scheduler: